heatmiser/soloshift/README.md

 # Cluster components

-By default, soloshift deploys a 1-1-1 OpenShift 4 cluster stack comprised of a single master node, single infrastructure node, and single worker node.
+By default, soloshift deploys a 3-0-2 OpenShift 4.x cluster stack comprised of three master nodes and two worker nodes, with the zero representing optional infrastructure nodes.
 In addition, a single utility node is deployed that provides DHCP, tftp, DNS, matchbox, and haproxy services, as well as serving as a location for the OpenShift 4 User Provided Infrastructure installation directory.
-If base system resources can support it, the cluster can be expanded to utilize a 3 master node control plane, multiple infrastructure nodes, as well as additional worker nodes.
+If base system resources can support it, the cluster can be expanded to utilize multiple infrastructure nodes, as well as additional worker nodes.
 Analyzing the available system resources to see if supporting additional nodes is possible is left as an exercise to the end user.

 Requirements
 ------------

-A Linux KVM hypervisor OS, preferably RHEL/CentOS/Fedora with a minimum of 16GB RAM.
+A Linux KVM hypervisor OS, preferably RHEL/CentOS/Fedora with a minimum of 32GB RAM, however, more is recommended.
 Note that work is in progress to see if installations on Macs can be supported.

 Installation
 ------------